-Sanctions may be applied where a pupil has misbehaved off-site when representing the school.
+Sanctions may be applied where a pupil has misbehaved off-site when representing the School.
 This means misbehaviour when the pupil is:

+- Taking part in any school-organised or school-related activity (e.g. School trips);

+- Travelling to or from School;

+- Wearing School uniform;

-- o Taking part in any school-organised or school-related activity (e.g. school trips) - o Travelling to or from school - o Wearing school uniform - In any other way identifiable as a pupil of our school Sanctions may also be applied where a pupil has misbehaved off-site, at any time, including online, whether or not the conditions above apply, if the misbehaviour: - o Could have repercussions for the orderly running of the school - o Poses a threat to another pupil - o Could adversely affect the reputation of the school
+In any other way identifiable as a pupil of our School;

+Sanctions may also be applied where a pupil has misbehaved off-site, at any time, including online, whether or not the conditions above apply, if the misbehaviour:

-Suspected criminal behaviour
+- Could have repercussions for the orderly running of the School; - Poses a threat to another pupil; - Could adversely affect the reputation of the School.

+SUSPECTED CRIMINAL BEHAVIOUR

-If a pupil is suspected of criminal behaviour, the school will make an initial assessment of whether to report the incident to the police.
+If a pupil is suspected of criminal behaviour, the School will make an initial assessment of whether to report the incident to the police.

-When establishing the facts, the school will endeavour to preserve any relevant evidence to hand over to the police.
+When establishing the facts, the School will endeavour to preserve any relevant evidence to hand over to the police.